zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

    [RFC 3596] (IPv6)

 3. Prepend the expanded basename with the reversed IP address.
-For description see [IP to ASN Mappin].
+For description see [IP to ASN Mapping].
 4. Send a DNS query for the TXT record of the full name created in step 3.
 5. Check if the response is empty, i.e. dns response with RCODE NXDOMAIN or a response with RCODE NOERROR but empty answer section.
 If so, end